 Downtown Colorado Springs Real Estate

 “Mimi, you don’t know who I am, but I’ve never forgotten you.
-You represented a Buyer about 18 years ago for a house that we owned in Downtown Colorado Springs, and we were selling it ourselves.
+You represented a Buyer about 18 years ago for a house we owned in Downtown Colorado Springs, and we were selling it ourselves.
 My wife and I have never forgotten your sense of fair play and professionalism.
 I live in Texas and have tracked you down.
-We own a large number of properties that we have as rentals, and we have one that we want you to list and sell right away.”
+We own numerous properties that we have as rentals, and we have one we want you to list and sell right away.”

 So began my phone conversation with a gentleman early last week.
-To say that I was flattered would be putting it mildly.
-To know that I was excited about a Seller with multiple properties who was ready to start selling them off because he no longer wanted to be a remote landlord is an understatement.
+To say I was flattered would put it mildly.
+To know I was excited about a Seller with multiple properties who was ready to sell them off because he no longer wanted to be a remote landlord is an understatement.

-The fact that the refrigerator was in another room because there wasn’t room left in the kitchen was moot by the time I got to the back of the house.
+That the refrigerator was in another room because there wasn’t room left in the kitchen was moot by the time I got to the back of the house.
 Was I surprised when I ran comps and found that the value was about $50,000 less than it had been in 2006 when the owner had refinanced?
-Was I surprised when the owner thought that I was totally incompetent when I shared the results of that Market Analysis?
+Was I surprised when the owner thought I was incompetent when I shared the results of that Market Analysis?

-Nah ~ all in a day’s work in the life of a Realtor in 2012.
+Nah ~ all in a day’s work in the life of a Realtor.
 However, two other Downtown Colorado Springs Sellers thought I was good enough to hire this week.
 All in a day’s work.